-The term ‘tapas’ covers a broad range of appetizers; they usually accompany wine (or other alcoholic beverages) and are often combined into a leisurely meal.
+The term ‘tapas’ covers a broad range of appetizers; they usually accompany wine (or other alcoholic beverages) and are often combined to form a leisurely meal.
 Tapas can be cold or hot, gourmet or simple, pre-made or made-to-order, served in a single portion or on a plate for sharing.
-Although certain regions of Spain are known for serving specific styles of tapas, all of the popular variations can be found in Barcelona.
+Although certain regions of Spain are known for serving specific styles of tapas, all of the popular variations can be found at Tapas Bars in Barcelona.

-Our first introduction to Spanish tapas was in the Basque Region – first in Hondarribia, then in San Sebastian, where tapas are called Pintxos (pronounced PEEN-chos).
+Our intitial introduction to Spanish tapas was during our visit to the Basque region – first in Hondarribia, then in San Sebastian, where tapas are called Pintxos (pronounced PEEN-chos).
 We delighted in the experience of indulging in the creatively crafted, bite-sized tapas that were proudly presented atop every bar.
-We were eager to do the same on return trips to the country – and discovered some of the best pintxos in Barcelona.
+We were left very eager to do the same on return trips to Spain – and went on to discover some of the best pintxos in Barcelona!

 Seville-Style Tapas in Barcelona

 Another popular style of tapas in Spain are the small meals – which are similar to main entrees, but served in smaller two-bite portions.
-This style of tapas is more prevalent in Seville and the Andalusia region.
-We found many places to eat in Barcelona, Spain offering these kinds of tapas, too.
+Although this style of tapas is more prevalent in Seville and the Andalusia region, we found many of the top places to eat in Barcelona, Spain offering them, as well.

 Cheap Eats Barcelona

 In general, tapas tend to be less expensive than a sit-down dinner.
-Simple tapas often cost just a couple of euros – and some restaurants include free tapas (like peanuts or olives) with the purchase of a drink (always ask if there is a cost before consuming anything delivered to your table – it’s not always gratis!).
-However, hand-crafted tapas made from quality ingredients cost more – and making a dinner out of tapas can easily cost just as much as a main meal.
+Simple tapas often cost just a couple of euros – and some restaurants include simple tapas (like peanuts or olives) with the purchase of a drink.
+Just be sure to ask if they are indeed free, as everything delivered to your table is not always gratis.
+Hand-crafted tapas made with unique ingredients cost more – and making a dinner out of tapas can add up to more than a main meal.

-Fortunately, house wine is rarely expensive – so visitors can happily graze on Barcelona tapas during an evening out without breaking the budget.
+Fortunately, Spanish house wine is rarely expensive and usually delicious – so visitors can happily graze on Barcelona tapas during an evening out without breaking the budget.

 Barcelona, Spain food is not limited to tapas.
-The city offers an array of local cuisine, seafood restaurants and international fare.
-Although we were intent on seeking out the best tapas bars in Barcelona, visitors will find a variety of restaurants.
+The city offers an amazing array of Catalan cuisine, fresh seafood and international fare.
+Although we were intent on seeking out the best tapas bars in Barcelona, visitors will find a wide variety of restaurants.

 Michelin Star Restaurants Barcelona

-Our list of the best places to eat in Barcelona are based on our own personal experiences.
-In addition to listing the top Barcelona places to eat, we offer our picks for recommended tapas.
-We include links to more reviews for each location and a map at the end of the end of the post.
+Our picks of the best places to eat in Barcelona for tapas is based on our own personal experiences.
+In addition to listing the top Barcelona places to eat tapas, we offer our recommended tapas to order.
+We include links to more reviews for each location and a Barcelona map at the end of the end of the article.

 #1 Quimet I Quimet

 Regularly ranked as the best tapas restaurant in Barcelona, Quimet I Quimet is a must-try!
-The matchbox-sized, standing-room-only tapas bar is a family-run establishment that opened in 1914 as a wine bar (and wine bottles still line the shelves).
-The spot was recommended to us by both tourists and locals.
+The matchbox-sized, standing-room-only Barcelona tapas bar is a family-run establishment that opened in 1914 as a wine bar and countless bottles still line the shelves today.
+The spot was recommended to us by both tourists and Barcelona locals.

-Even though Quimet I Quimet is slightly off the beaten path and tucked down a quiet lane, its popularity is evident.
-We arrived shortly after they opened to ensure we got a table, but found patrons already overflowing out the door and down the sidewalk.
+Even though Quimet I Quimet is tucked down a lane in the El Poble-sec neighborhood, its popularity is evident.
+We arrived shortly before opening to ensure we got a table, but found the shutters closed and the area eerily quiet.
+However, we returned a mere 15mins later and there were patrons already overflowing out the door and down the sidewalk!

 We were able to squeeze in at the bar, which provided a front-row seat of the action.
 The bartenders and chefs were working non-stop – pouring wine and whipping up hand-made tapas.
-Known for serving montaditos (small sandwiches) and using preserves, the chefs create unique flavor combinations from a short list of ingredients.
+Known for serving montaditos (small sandwiches), the Quimet I Quimet tapas chefs create unique flavor combinations from a short list of ingredients.

-Recommendation: The signature tapas – which I can wholeheartedly recommend as being incredibly delicious – is the smoked salmon on bread, topped with yogurt, honey and truffle.
+Recommendation: The signature tapas – which we can wholeheartedly recommend as being incredibly delicious – is the smoked salmon on bread, topped with yogurt, honey and truffle.
 Read Reviews!

 #2 La Tasqueta de Blai

 Many visitors searching for the best tapas in Barcelona end up on the popular tapas street, Carrer de Blai.
-The street is lined with Basque-style pintxos bars, where an array of picturesque tapas are perched atop the bar.
-While the mouthwatering morsels at any of the restaurants can easily tempt patrons through the door, make the effort to find La Tasqueta de Blai.
+Lined with Basque-style pintxos bars displaying an array of picturesque tapas perched atop the bar, this area is a Barcelona foodie haven.
+While the mouthwatering morsels at any of these popular Barcelona restaurants can easily tempt patrons through the door, we suggest finding La Tasqueta de Blai.

-The casual – and always packed – eatery offers dozens of perfectly-presented, classic tapas.
-Even better, each selection costs less than 2 euros, making them the best cheap tapas in Barcelona!
+The casual – and always packed – eatery offers dozens of perfectly-presented choices of classic tapas in Barcelona.
+Even better, each selection typically costs about 2 euros, making them the best cheap tapas in Barcelona!

-Drink orders are placed with waitstaff, but the food is self-serve.
+Drink orders are placed with waitstaff, but the tapas at La Tasqueta de Blai are self-serve.
 Simply grab a plate, peruse the bar-top offerings and take whatever looks appealing.
 Some pintxos are better heated (especially tapas with meat or egg), so ask the bartender to heat your selections if you would like.
 When you have had your fill, the waitstaff will count the number of toothpicks left on your plate and you will be charged accordingly.

 Top Tip: We sat at the bar, which we enjoyed, however there will be a constant stream of glasses, plates and hands swirling around you at all times!

-Recommendation: The assortment of tapas is constantly changing; each time a tray is emptied, a new tray of different tapas replaces it.
+Recommendation: The assortment of La Tasqueta de Blai tapas is constantly changing; each time a tray is emptied, a new tray of different tapas replaces it.
 Therefore, it is difficult to recommend a single dish.
-Instead, what we highly recommend is keeping an eye on the bar for any specialty items – which are usually hot out of the oven.
-These tapas rarely make it to the counter and instead are gobbled up before the bartender can finishing setting them out.
+Instead, we suggest keeping an eye on the bar for any specialty Barcelona tapas – which are usually hot out of the oven.
+These rarely make it to the counter and instead are gobbled up before the bartender can even finishing setting them out.
 Read Reviews!

 #3 Abirradero Craft Beer and Tapas

 One of the best bars in Barcelona for craft beer, Abirradero also has excellent tapas.
-In addition to their tapas menu – which features bar favorites, like potato wedges, falafel and calamari – they offer burgers, too.
+In addition to their tapas menu – which features classic bar favorites, like potato wedges, falafel and calamari – they offer burgers and boards, as well.

 To be completely honest, though, we went to Abirradero for the beer.
 The brewpub features an astounding 40 taps – 20 of which they use for their own craft beer that is brewed just around the corner.
-Beyond their own beers, they offer a selection of regional craft beers as well.
+Beyond their own offerings, they carry a selection of regional craft beers as well.

 Recommendation: Desiring something unique and fitting for a craft beer bar, we tried a heaping helping of the signature cheese, a Shropshire fermented in their own Encantada Gruit Beer.
-Full of flavor, the salty, creamy snack matched perfectly with our craft beers.
+Full of flavor, the salty, creamy snack matched perfectly with the beers.
 Read Reviews!

-We couldn’t resist the charm of this inviting, corner spot in L’Eixample with chalkboard signs and hanging legs of ham.
-The interior has low lighting and only a few wine barrel tables clustered together in the back.
-For us, it was one of those unexpectedly cool restaurants in Barcelona that we noticed was frequented by more locals than tourists.
+We couldn’t resist the charm of this inviting corner spot in L’Eixample with chalkboard signs and hanging hunks of Iberico ham.
+The interior is cozy with a few wine barrel tables clustered together in the back.
+For us, it was one of those unexpectedly cool restaurants in Barcelona that we noticed was frequented by locals more than tourists.
 The menu features typical tapas and a nice selection of Spanish meats and cheeses – as well as sandwiches, salads and a few main dishes.

 Sitting at an indoor table, we lingered over a meal of shared tapas and wine.
 Platters of delectable local cuisine – including meats, cheeses, roasted peppers, stuffed mushrooms and a tomato spread – were brought to our table in a steady flow.

-Recommendation: Don’t miss the Iberico ham or the tomato marmalade…and maybe one glass of vermut!
+Recommendation: Try the Iberico ham or the tomato marmalade…and maybe even one glass of vermut.
 Read Reviews!